edev/sira/installation.md

 # Installing

 Below are step-by-step instructions for installing Sira across both your control node and your managed nodes.
 The guide is long, but using the installer allows you to skip most steps.
-It should only take a minute or two per node with the installer or around 5-10 minutes per node (depending on your speed with the terminal) for manual installation.
-Instructions for both are below, including notes on what situations the installer can and cannot accommodate.
+After initial reading, it should only take a minute or two per node with the installer or around 5-10 minutes per node (depending on your speed with the terminal) for manual installation.

 First, some important terms:
 - **Control node:** the computer or virtual machine that controls everything.
 This is where you will run `sira` to manage your systems.
-- **Control user:** the user account on the control node where you will install and run `sira`.
+- **Control node user:** the user account on the control node where you will install and run `sira`.
 If you wish to use the installer, this account must be a sudoer.
 - **Managed node:** a computer or virtual machine that Sira administers, i.e. one you want to be able to list in manifest files.
+- **Managed node admin:** the account on a managed node that you will use for setting up Sira.
+If you wish to use the installer, this account must be accessible via SSH and must be a sudoer.
 - **Sira user:** the account on managed nodes that runs `sira-client`.
-This account needs passwordless sudo access to `sira-client` and should have no other special access.
-This account should not be the same as the control user.
+This account needs password-less sudo access to `sira-client` and should have no other special access.

-## Iniitial steps

-Choose your control node and control user.
+## Choosing a control node & user

-If your security threat profile is low, it's probably fine to choose your primary PC as your control node and any trusted, non-root account as the control user, as long as you use password-protected manifest and action keys.
+If your security threat profile is low, it's probably fine to choose your primary PC as your control node and any trusted, non-root account as the control node user, as long as you use password-protected manifest and action keys.
 (You will set these up below.
 See [security.md](security.md) for much more information on these keys.)
+Of course, choosing a more secure setup, e.g. creating a separate user account for Sira, is always a good idea, if you are willing and able.

 If your threat profile is higher, you might want to create a control node virtual machine that you only start when you need it or even use a dedicated, physical machine as the control node.
 Separating all aspects of your Sira configuration from any anticipated threat vectors will substantially improve your security posture.

-**If you want to use the installer, the control user must be a sudoer.**
+**Remember: if you want to use the installer, the control node user must be a sudoer.**

+## Initial steps

-As the control user (on the control node):
+As the control node user:

 1. Install [rustup](https://rustup.rs/).
 1. Rustup will probably handle this, but just in case it doesn't: add `~/.cargo/bin` to your `PATH`, and then restart your terminal.